allanbell3d/tasmota_gui/README.md

 - 2025-09-27 0.1.2c: Linked Command Library To JSON database.
 Added selection fields, filtering by command name and description.
 - 2025-09-27 0.1.2d: Improved Commands Library window layout and added horizonal scroll bar.
 - 2025-09-27 v.0.1.2e: Added "Category" column to Command Library in order to facilitate filtering and loaded values from JSON command database.
+- 2025-09-27 v0.1.2e: Added "Category" column to Command Library in order to facilitate filtering and loaded values from JSON command database.